 About Us: Our History

-Former Tribal Chairwoman Cheryle A. Kennedy reminds us that “Nation building is hard work that requires dedication, commitment, planning and vision.”
-These words encapsulate how Grand Ronde has evolved as a Tribe, a community partner and how we embrace change.
+We are reminded that nation building is hard work that requires dedication, commitment, planning and vision.
+These words encapsulate how Grand Ronde has evolved as a Tribe and as a community partner.